Josema

-José Manuel Sánchez Guillén (born 6 June 1996), commonly known as Josema, is a Spanish professional footballer who plays for CD Leganés.
+José Manuel Sánchez Guillén (born 6 June 1996), commonly known as Josema, is a Spanish professional footballer for Polish club Górnik Zabrze.
 Mainly a central defender, he can also play as a left back.

 Club career

-Born in Lorquí, Murcia, Josema joined UD Almería's youth setup in 2010, aged 14, after stints at ADM Lorquí and Nueva Vanguardia CF. On 14 July 2015, he wa promoted to the former's reserves in Segunda División B.
+Born in Lorquí, Murcia, Josema joined UD Almería's youth setup in 2010, aged 14, after stints at ADM Lorquí and Nueva Vanguardia CF. On 14 July 2015, he was promoted to the former's reserves in Segunda División B.

 Josema made his senior debut on 23 August 2015, starting in a 0–0 away draw against FC Jumilla.
 He scored his first goal on 15 May of the following year, netting his team's third in a 3–3 draw at Mérida AD, as his side was already relegated.

 On 6 September 2016, Josema made his first team debut, starting in a 2–0 Copa del Rey home loss against Rayo Vallecano.
 The following 11 January, he was loaned to Real Murcia until June.

 On 2 July 2017, Josema signed a three-year contract with Córdoba CF, for a fee of €500,000.
 He made his Segunda División debut on 19 August, starting in a 2–1 home loss against Cádiz CF.

 On 20 June 2018, after featuring sparingly, Josema was loaned to Ligue 2 side FC Sochaux-Montbéliard for one year, with a buyout clause.
 His loan was terminated on 29 December, and he moved to Gimnàstic de Tarragona the following 31 January, also in a temporary deal.

 On 15 June 2019, after both his loan and parent club suffered relegation, Josema terminated his contract with Córdoba, and signed for Extremadura UD exactly one month later.
 The following 17 January, he cut ties with the latter, and moved to fellow second division side Elche CF fourteen days later.